Oppenheimer Thinks Sierra Oncology's Stock is Going to Recover

 Oppenheimer Thinks Sierra Oncology’s Stock is Going to Recover

-Oppenheimer analyst Jay Olson maintained a Buy rating on Sierra Oncology (SRRA) today and set a price target of $48.00.
-The company’s shares closed last Thursday at $12.16, close to its 52-week low of $8.55.
+Oppenheimer analyst Jay Olson assigned a Buy rating to Sierra Oncology (SRRA) yesterday and set a price target of $48.00.
+The company’s shares closed last Wednesday at $11.16, close to its 52-week low of $8.55.

-According to TipRanks.com, Olson is ranked 0 out of 5 stars with an average return of -9.7% and a 36.6% success rate.
+According to TipRanks.com, Olson has 0 stars on 0-5 stars ranking scale with an average return of -7.8% and a 39.8% success rate.
 Olson covers the Healthcare sector, focusing on stocks such as Madrigal Pharmaceuticals, ACADIA Pharmaceuticals, and Enanta Pharmaceuticals.

-The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Sierra Oncology with a $48.00 average price target.
+Currently, the analyst consensus on Sierra Oncology is a Moderate Buy with an average price target of $48.00.

 See today’s analyst top recommended stocks >>